The Rotary Club of Elizabeth Meets Every Wednesday at 12:15pm

 The Elizabeth club is also committed to feeding the hungry, housing the homeless and being very involved in helping the youth of Elizabeth.
-We are proud to have given over $575,000 in scholarship money to assist Elizabeth High School students achieve their dreams of a college education.
+We are proud to have given over $575,000 in scholarship money to assist Elizabeth High School students to achieve their dreams of a college education.
 Every year our club presents more than 2000 3rd graders in Elizabeth with their very own dictionary.
 It might sound like a small thing, but The Dictionary project has brought huge smiles to children for many years.
 We assist the Salvation Army, The YWCA/YMCA, Community Access and many other organizations that are entrenched in the community providing help to those in need, as well as making a substantial donation to the new Trinitas Medical Center Emergency Room initiative.

-We raise money with a fabulous pancake breakfast and our biggest fund-raiser of the year, The Taste of Elizabeth, held every October, has become one of the premiere events in the state with over 40 local restaurants providing the most delicious foods, desserts, and drink in New Jersey.
+We raise money with a fabulous pancake breakfast and our biggest fund-raiser of the year, The Taste of Elizabeth, held every October, has become one of the premier events in the state with over 40 local restaurants providing the most delicious foods, desserts, and drink in New Jersey.

 Our club also believes in FUN!
 We enjoy fellowship while bowling, playing poker, attending baseball games, fishing, partaking in cigar night, or simply dining out.
 As one of our long time members recently said, " if you like to have fun and you like to help people, the Rotary Club of Elizabeth is for you."